mongodb/specifications/source/logging/logging.rst

 gracefully handles cases where the truncation length falls mid code point, by either rounding the length up or down to the closest code point boundary or using the Unicode replacement character, to avoid producing invalid Unicode data.
+Drivers MUST implement truncation naively by simply truncating the output at the required length; i.e. do not attempt to implement truncation such that the output is still valid JSON.
 Truncated extended JSON MUST have a trailing ellipsis ``...`` appended to indicate to the user that truncation occurred.
 The ellipsis MUST NOT count toward the the max length.